sara-nl/clouddocs/access-your-VM.markdown

 For every VM that you launch, the HPC Cloud assigns it a public host name.
 The hostname points to the external IP address.

 You can predict the host name: `${vmname}.${projectname}.surf-hosted.nl`
 This is the DNS address that you can use to access (ssh) your VM instead of the IP.
+Please note that invalid characters will be automatically converted.
 The DNS is fixed for a VM with a fixed name, while the IP is changing every time on boot.

+You can also find both instances in the Log of your VM.

 >For example:
 >